Dear lovely Harrowsmith readers,

 Thank you from the Harrowsmith team.

-Note: These are downloadable, printable and will fit within the Almanac Magazine, with a slight trim of the right side and bottom. or press ++ button to increase font size on screen
+Note: This is a downloadable and printable.
+It will fit within the Almanac Magazine with a slight trim of the right side and bottom of the paper.